hectorcorrea/solr-for-newbies/tutorial.md

 ```

 File `books.json` contains a small sample data a set with information about a
 few thousand books.
-You can take a look at it via `cat books.json` or using your text editor of choice.
+You can take a look at it via `cat books.json` or using the text editor of your choice.
 Below is an example on one of the books in this file:

 ```
 {
   "id":"00000007",
   "author_txt_en":"Guiney, Louise Imogen,",
-  "authorDate_s":"1861-1920.",
-  "title_txt_en":"The martyrs' idyl, and shorter poems,", "responsibility_txt_en":"by Louise Imogen Guiney.", "publisher_txt_en":"Boston"
+  "title_txt_en":"The martyrs' idyl, and shorter poems,", "publisher_txt_en":"Boston"
 }
 ```